Jaimemuss/Portfolio/README.md

 //Hello my name is Jaime Pereda-Ojeda I am a second year CS student and this is my portfolio.
 I mostly know c++ and recently learned a bit of JavaScript, CSS, and HTML.
+//Not much in the portfolio yet but will be adding more projects soon.